Low Thia Khiang: 1982–1991: Early political career

 Low joined the WP in 1982, and was subsequently appointed as its Organising Secretary.
 At the 1984 general election, he was the election agent for the party's secretary-general, J. B. Jeyaretnam, in his successful campaign to retain Anson Constituency.
 Low was well known for giving speeches in Teochew, which won him much support from a large number of Teochew-speaking residents in Hougang SMC.

 In 1988, Low represented the WP in a televised debate with the PAP government on proposals to create an elected presidency for Singapore, during which he engaged Ong Teng Cheong and Lee Hsien Loong, who later became the President and Prime Minister of Singapore respectively.
 In the general election later that year, Low, together with Gopalan Nair and Lim Lye Soon, contested Tiong Bahru GRC against the PAP and lost with 47.63% of the vote to the PAP's 52.37%.

-1991–2000: Political success
+1991–2000: Parliamentary debut

+When it came to the 1991 general election, I told JBJ that I want to go to [sic] a SMC, so he agreed.
+Actually, my first choice was Changi constituency (Changi SMC).
+I knew a bit of the background there and also the problems over there.
+But my then-party chairman (Tan Bin Seng) wanted to go to Changi because he stayed nearer to the constituency.
+So I said, OK, if that's the case, since the party chairman wanted to go, then I look for another SMC.
+Then I looked around, then OK, I think we- the Workers' Party participated in Hougang constituency in the 1988 election.
+The result, OK, I think it was just like a normal opposition ward, that's the percentage you get.
+So I decided, and OK, pack, let's go to Hougang SMC.
+That's how we started.